 - The threshold is a minimum set to avoid high variance for small numbers of interactions.
 For Facebook posts it is 5 likes, 2 of comments/shares/non-like reactions, 100 total page views, and 2 post views.
 For Instagram it is 5 likes, 2 views, and 2 comments.

 - Benchmark is the smoothed average of interactions for that page for the last 100 similar posts (so if the post is a Fox News video, the last 100 videos from Fox News).
-For more details on benchmark calculation see below.
+To generate the benchmarks, we take the last 100 posts from a given account and of a given post type (link post, image post, etc.).
+We drop the top and bottom 25% of those 100 posts, and calculate the mean number of interactions that the middle 50% of the posts have at each age (15 minutes old, 60 minutes old, 5 hours old, etc.) For more details on benchmark calculation, see below.

 - The setup for different cases is intended to give a relatively smooth curve for different values of interactions and benchmark, without asymptotic behavior for small values of either.